History of rapid transit: Europe

 Istanbul's Tünel (F2) which was opened in 1875, second-oldest extant subterranean urban rail line in the world, after the London Underground (1863).
-It is thus the oldest surviving underground urban rail line in continental Europe, as the older 1862 funicular line in Lyon has been converted into an underground road tunnel.
+It is thus the oldest surviving underground urban funicular rail line in continental Europe, as the older 1862 funicular line in Lyon has been converted into an underground road tunnel.
 It still operating from Beyoğlu to Karaköy with distance 0.5 km (0.3 mi).
+Istanbul's 1875 Tünel is sometimes described as an early subway system but is actually an underground funicular.

 Budapest opened the first electrified underground line on the continent, the M1, in 1896.
 It ran from Gizella tér (now Vörösmarty tér, the city centre) to City Park and the local zoo, a distance of 3.7 km.
 It is now part of the Budapest Metro and has largely been restored.
 The M1 line became an IEEE Milestone due to the radically new innovations in its era: "Among the railway’s innovative elements were bidirectional tram cars; electric lighting in the subway stations and tram cars; and an overhead wire structure instead of a third-rail system for power."
 Car #18 is preserved at the Seashore Trolley Museum.

 The 10.4 km Glasgow Subway in Scotland opened the same year and used cable haulage until it was electrified in 1935.

 In 1898 the technically already outdated Vienna Metropolitan Railway in Vienna was opened, which was operated by steam trains.
 Three of the system's five lines were converted to a modern underground railway in 1978, the other two were integrated into Vienna's commuter rail system.

 The first line of the Paris Métro opened in 1900.
 Its full name was the Chemin de Fer Métropolitain, a direct translation into French of London's Metropolitan Railway.
 The name was shortened to métro, and many other languages have since borrowed this word.

 The Berlin U-Bahn (short for Untergrundbahn, underground railway) opened in 1902; because large sections of the line were elevated, it was also called "Hochbahn" (high railway) until the 1920s.
 Germany's second system, the Hamburg U-Bahn opened in 1904.

 The Athens-Piraeus Electric Railway was built as a steam-hauled suburban line in 1869 and acquired an underground section in the capital in 1874.
 It was electrified in 1904 and became part of the Athens Metro in 2000 as Line 1.The system was completed by the construction of Lines 2 and 3 between 1992 and 2000.

-Istanbul's 1875 Tünel is sometimes described as an early subway system but is actually an underground funicular.